typetools/commons-bcel/README-typetools.txt

 At https://github.com/apache/commons-bcel/releases ,
 find the commit corresponding to a public release.

+Update the following line in this file, so that others know the current status:
 BCEL version 6.2 is commit 893d9bb

 Pull in that commit: